-Basic STCW Safety Course Fishermen's Basic Safety Training Course

-Personal Survival Techniques STCW Sea Survival

-Ref.
-A-VI/1-1

-Fire Prevention and Fire Fighting STCW Fire Fighting and Prevention
+Basic STCW Safety Course Fishermen's Basic Safety Training Course Personal Survival Techniques STCW Sea Survival Ref.
+A-VI/1-1 Fire Fighting and Decoupting Fire Prevention and Fire Fighting STCW Ref.
+A-VI/1-2 Fire Fighting and Prevention Elementary First Aid STCW Ref.
+A-VI/1-3 First Aid

-Ref.
-A-VI/1-2

-Elementary First Aid First Aid

-STCW Ref.
-A-VI/1-3

-- 4.18 The MCA will accept STCW basic safety training approved by any Maritime Administration which is signatory to the STCW Convention. - 4.19 Courses from other providers and foreign governments are also accepted as equivalent to certain UK courses.
+- 4.18 There is no STCW equivalent for Basic Health and Safety or for the Safety Awareness and Risk Assessment Courses.
+The MCA will accept STCW basic safety training listed in the table above approved by any Maritime Administration which is signatory to the STCW Convention. - 4.19 Courses from other providers and foreign governments are also accepted as equivalent to certain UK courses.
 All require documentary evidence or verification from a training provider.
 Currently the majority of the one day courses do not have an expiry date.

-Provider/Course Basic Sea Survival Basic Health And Safety Basic Fire Fighting Basic First Aid Safety Awareness
+Provider/Course Basic Sea Survival Basic Health and Safety Basic Fire Fighting Basic First Aid Safety Awareness

+STCW (any Maritime Administration) Yes No Yes Yes No

 RYA/DfT Yes No No Yes No

 Belgium Yes No Yes Yes No

 Spain Yes No Yes Yes No

 Republic of Ireland Yes No Yes Yes No

 The Netherlands Yes No Yes Yes No

 Denmark/Faroe Islands Yes No Yes Yes No

 Iceland Yes No Yes Yes No

 Lithuania Yes No Yes Yes No

 UK Royal Navy Yes No Yes Yes No

 RNLI No No Yes No No